Prime polynomials in short intervals and in arithmetic progressions: Function fields

 \subsection{Primes in arithmetic progressions}

 For relatively prime $f,D\in \FF_q[t]$ let \

 The Prime Polynomial Theorem for arithmetic progressions says that

-Here $\phi(g)$ is the function field Euler totient function, giving the number of units in $\FF_q[t]/g\FF_q[t]$.
+Here $\phi(D)$ is the function field Euler totient function, giving the number of units in $\FF_q[t]/D\FF_q[t]$.

-In analogy to the classical case we want to allow $\deg D$ to grow with $k$.
-The interesting range of parameters is $\deg D>k$, because if $\deg D\geq k$, there is at most one monic prime in the arithmetic progression $h\equiv f\mod D$ of degree $k$.
+As in the classical case, we want to allow $\deg D$ to grow with $k$.
+The interesting range of parameters is $\deg D<k$ because if $\deg D\geq k$, there is at most one monic prime in the arithmetic progression $h\equiv f\mod D$ of degree $k$.
+As in the short interval case, we must restrict the range $\delta$ when $k$ is small.